Cindy McCain: ‘There Is a Role for Republicans’ in a Biden Administration

 Cindy McCain in her response to Navarro also lamented that the Republican Party has lost its “core values,” saying, “Our party, on the other hand, I think that what we will see now is probably a bit of a change.
 Our party was always the party that was the party of inclusion. … We’ve gone so far awry on what our values are as Republicans.”

-McCain concluded with a subtle jab at the president, “I do think there’s room in the party for everybody.
+She concluded with a subtle jab at the president, “I do think there’s room in the party for everybody.
 There should be room in the party.
 We just have to stick it out, I think, until we get better leadership.”

 .